pyccel/pyccel/developer_docs/order_in_C.md

                 [7, 8, 9]], order='F')
   print(a.ravel('K'))
 ```
-`array.ravel('k')` shows us how the array is actually stored in memroy, this python program will output `[1 4 7 2 5 8 3 6 9]`, notice that the columns are stored one after the other.
+`array.ravel('k')` shows us how the array is actually stored in memroy, this python script will output `[1 4 7 2 5 8 3 6 9]`, notice that the columns are stored one after the other.

 `order='C'` on the other hand would tell `numpy` to store the array row by row, example:
 ```python